University Health Service (UHS)

 The method of payment will depend on your health insurance coverage.
 The mandatory health fee paid by full-time students does not cover visits to the physical therapist; however, the Aetna Student Health plan does provide coverage.
 (See below.)

-For students covered by Aetna Student Health insurance through UHS:
+For students covered by the UR Student Health insurance Plan (Aetna) through UHS:

 - The University Health Service will bill Aetna Student Health directly for you.